 Are there any prerequisites for attending a workshop?

 For almost all of the workshops there are no prerequisites.
 In the event a workshop does require some advanced or prior knowledge it will be specifically called out on the workshop registration page.
 If you are ever concerned about the specific topics or technical requirements for a workshop, please don't hesitate to contact us and we will do our best to answer any of your questions so that you can feel great about your decision to sign up.

 Do you offer any discounts?

-There is a 10% discount for referrals and 10% for alumni of prior workshops.
+There is a 10% discount for referrals.
 You can also apply multiple discounts to a single workshop.
 For example, if you refer two people and have attended a prior workshop, you will receive a discount code that will allow you to take 30% off your registration.
-If you are an alumni or have referred someone, please contact us prior to your registration and we will give you the necessary code to receive your full discount.
+If you are an alumni or have referred someone, please contact us prior to your registration and in order to receive your discount information.

 Can I be put on a waitlist?

 Absolutely.
 Life happens and we want to make sure that we can get you in a workshop if at all possible.
 If the workshop is full, we will take down your name and contact you if a spot becomes available.

 Some workshops do have a non-refundable, transferable deposit, but unless noted, a workshop payment is due in full at the time of registration.
 We do understand that sometimes it makes sense to be able to pay for the cost of a workshop over time.
 If you want to discuss that as an option, please contact us and we can figure out something that will work for you to be able to attend the workshop.